 People who are watching their weight may want to watch their consumption of white bread instead.
-In a study presented at the European Congress on Obesity, those who ate two 60 gram portions of white bread every day were at a significantly higher risk of becoming overweight or obese than those who had lower consumption of the same.
+According to a study presented at the European Congress on Obesity, those who ate two 60 gram portions of white bread every day were at a significantly higher risk of becoming overweight or obese than those who had lower consumption of the same.

 The measurement of how quickly and how much food affects your blood sugar and insulin levels compared with pure glucose is called the glycemic index.
 The refined grains present in white bread are rapidly absorbed during digestion, which causes spikes in blood sugar and insulin levels.
 So, the high glycemic index in white bread increases your risk for weight gain, type 2 diabetes and heart disease, according to the Harvard School of public Health.